Mohammed-Moawwad/GoTripSC/CRUD_OPERATIONS_EXPLANATION.md

       : 'SELECT * FROM hotels WHERE status = "Active"';

     // 3.
 Execute query

     const [hotels] = await db.query(query);

     // 4.
 Return results

+    //  The result is a complete table that displays all hotels from the database in an easy-to-read format.
+        //  After transforming the data, it saves it in this.hotels and calls renderHotelTable().

     res.status(200).json({
       success: true,
       count: hotels.length,